Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Performance for 1D chains

-The mean success probability surface obtained in the presence of loss~(Fig.~\ref{fig:1d_loss}a) shows the same two regions of near-certain success~($\bar{p}~\ge~0.98$) and near-certain failure~($\bar{p}~\le~0.02$) as in the lossless case~(Fig.~\ref{fig:baseline_success_probability}a-b) with a sharp transition region whose boundary is determined by the loading efficiency and loss parameters.
-In contrast to the lossless case, however, the boundary curve is non-linear, indicating that an increasingly large overhead factor is required to prepare increasingly large chains of atoms with near-certain success.
-We find that the overhead ratio when $\bar{p}\approx0.50$ is well approximated by $\eta(N_a^T)\approx\eta_0+\eta_1 N_a^T$, where $\eta_0=1.50(3), \eta_1=0.014(3)$, such that $N_{t}=\eta_0 N_a^T+\eta_1 (N_a^T)^2\sim\mathcal{O}((N_a^T)^2)$ static traps are required to successfully prepare a chain of $N_a^T$ atoms.
-The largest configuration of atoms that can be prepared with near-certain success in a static trap array of 100~(120) traps is 34~(42) atoms, as opposed to 50~(61) atoms in the absence of loss.
+In the presence of loss, the mean success probability surface~(Fig.~\ref{fig:1d_loss_a}) exhibits the same two regions of near-certain success and near-certain failure as in the lossless case.
+There is a sharp transition region whose boundary is determined by the loading efficiency and loss parameters.
+In contrast to the lossless case, however, the transition curve is non-linear.
+The non-linearity indicates that an increasingly large overhead factor is required to prepare increasingly large chains of atoms with near-certain success.
+We find that the overhead ratio for $\bar{p}\approx0.50$ is well-approximated by $\eta(N_a^T)\approx\eta_0+\eta_1 N_a^T$, where $\eta_0=1.50(3), \eta_1=0.014(3)$.
+This statement implies that $N_{t}=\eta_0 N_a^T+\eta_1 (N_a^T)^2\sim\mathcal{O}((N_a^T)^2)$ traps are required to successfully prepare a chain of $N_a^T$ atoms.
+The largest centered-compact configuration of atoms that can be prepared with near-certain success in a chain of $100~(120)$ static traps thus contains $N_a^T=34~(42)$ atoms in the presence of loss, as opposed to $N_a^T=50~(61)$ atoms in the absence of loss.